Table of Contents

 What are my distribution options?

 If you are the participant of the plan, you do not need to take any action.
 ERISA will review your account and divide the assets to both parties as the QDRO instructs.

 If you are the Alternate Payee, you will be provided with an online account where you may choose how the assets are distributed.
 Your distribution options are:

 - Lump Sum Payment – a direct cash payment made directly to you.

 - Rollover – a transfer of your retirement account to a new 401(k) plan or IRA.

 - Split payment – a portion of your balance paid as lump sum payment and the remaining amount rolled into a new 401(k) or IRA.

-Once your distribution form has been received, the plan administrator must review and approve the distribution.
+Once a distribution form has been received, the plan administrator must review and approve the distribution.
 This usually takes 1 - 2 business days.

 Once approved, your distribution payment will be issued by Charles Schwab Trust Bank.